NervanaSystems/neon/doc/source/tools.rst

 .. autosummary::
    neon.util.argparser.NeonArgparser

-The following includes a description of the command line arguments that can be passed to neon python scripts or to the ``neon`` executable.
+``neon`` is our main command line interface executable.
+A description of the command line arguments that can be passed to it are outlined below (note that these same arguments can also be used in your own python scripts by incorporating :py:class:`NeonArgparser<neon.util.argparser.NeonArgparser>`).

 .. literalinclude:: neon_help_output.txt